-A baby's clothes acquire history so quickly: There is the blanket she came home from the hospital in, the overalls she wore while learning to crawl, the flannel pajamas she fell asleep in at night.
-For those items too precious to give away, or too stained to pass along, there is a solution more creative and less cluttering than a box in the attic -- a baby memory quilt that is sure to become an heirloom.
+A baby's clothes acquire history so quickly: There's the blanket they came home from the hospital in, the overalls they wore while learning to crawl, the flannel pajamas they fell asleep in at night.
+For those items too precious to give away, or too stained to pass along, there is a solution more creative and less cluttering than a box in the attic—a baby memory quilt that is sure to become an heirloom.

-All that's needed to make these throws is about 2 yards of fabric wool or wool/cashmere fabric and enough premade fringe to sew across the width of the fabric twice.
+All that's needed to make these throws is about two yards of fabric wool or wool/cashmere and enough pre-made fringe to sew across the width of the fabric twice.